Information Capture for Robotic Data Acquisition, Understanding and Integration

 The robot’s job doesn’t end at data acquisition.
 Robots can aggregate data from multiple sources into a single source and a single view to free up humans to do what they do best: run the business.
 The robot can also transform the formatting of the data to match what downstream systems and processes require.
 Smart robots can even apply AI-based natural language processing technology to understand the content of what has been acquired – more on this in later blogs.

-When documents and emails are being acquired from various capture channels, the “Understand” step involves the cognitive transformation of the document into useful business information using document classification/separation and data extraction technologies (for a refresher on this concept, visit our last blog).
+When documents and emails are being acquired from various capture channels, the “Understand” step involves the cognitive transformation of the document into useful business information using document classification/separation and data extraction technologies.

 After robots acquire data from various systems and translate that data into a useable form, they can automatically integrate this data to internal and third-party systems.
 Smart robots can do this even if an API is not exposed, so there’s no more writing and maintaining custom integration code for every system.
 Robots can also be used to reconcile data between systems, read/write data to multiple systems and fields, and automatically trigger downstream processes.